Building an Agency from the Ground Up / by Anastasia Salazar

 • How will you empower clients and get them excited about your work?

-As you’re outlining this process, think about ways you can make it more efficient, such as email templates, platforms that would be useful, a list of potential freelancers for you to call if needed and so on.
+As you outline this process, think about ways you can make it more efficient.
+For example, through email templates, platforms, a list of potential freelancers for you to call if needed, and so on.

-• Document your employees: Always have employees and subcontractors fill out a W-2 or W-4 form, depending on whether they’re part-time or full, and give them a 1099 form or W-9 at the end of the year.
+• Document your employees: Always have employees and subcontractors fill out a W-2 or W-4 form, depending on whether they’re part-time or full-time, and give them a 1099 form or W-9 at the end of the year

-• Log your expenses: Keep track of everything you spend, whether in a spreadsheet or accounting platform, and make sure to use tax categories so that creating profit and loss statements and filing your taxes at the end of the quarter is a cinch.
+• Log your expenses: Keep track of everything you spend, whether in a spreadsheet or accounting platform.
+Make sure you use tax categories so that creating profit and loss statements and filing your taxes at the end of the quarter is a cinch

 • Revenue